At Legend, I see my training programs as a lifelong insurance policy ensuring good behavior from your dog.

 During training I get to know your individual dog.
 My goal is to tap into the dog and find out what makes it tick.
 I use a combination of basic and advanced obedience to teach your dog how to produce a desired behavior.
 The first half of this obediene training is done entirely with a leash, body language, and vocal communication.
 This reduces stress for your dog as it learns to trust me quickly and naturally.

 Upon completion of training, I help you to plan out a daily excercise routine to combine basic obedience, advanced obedience, retrieving and other mental energy-draining techniques to be used around the same time every day.
 Your dog can count on having the opportunity to work for you and please you.
 This will ensure calm behavior in the house for the rest of the day.

-Leash pulling--an unwanted behavior and often a symptom of boredom.
+Leash pulling--an unwanted behavior and often a symptom of boredom and or frustration.

 We could cut your dog loose and let him run 50 laps around a football field, take him home and notice that he is ready to do it all over again within 30 minutes.
 Or we could challenge her mentally and physically using basic and advanced obedience for about 20 minutes and notice that she calms down at home for the rest of the evening.
 This is the working mind technique.

 At Legend, once you have had a dog trained with me, you are welcome to come out and work with me.
 I also offer, for the life of the dog, free telephone and email consulations.
 When you board your trained dog with me, I can refresh its training and keep it stimulated and happy while you are away.
 This boarding also produces ideal behavior at home because it ensures that the commands, corrections, and expectations are consistent at home or away.

 This is what I mean by training as an insurance policy to ensure good behavior for the life of your dog--I am here for you!
 This positive consistency ensures good behavior and guarantees your ability to address any new behaviors or questions that pop up after training.